UNINETTSigma2/documentation/jobs/scratchfiles.md

 | Job scratch area  | ($LOCALSCRATCH) /localscratch/<job-ID>  | few 100GBs per node    | a fast disk on the node where the job runs  |

 Each location has its advantages and disadvantages, depending on usage.
-The parallel file system (project area and project work area) is very good for sequential read and write of large files.
-It is by nature (very) slow for random read & write operations and metadata operations (handling of large number of files).
+The parallel file system is very good for sequential read and write of large files.It is by nature (very) slow for random read & write operations and metadata operations (handling of large number of files).

 The local file system ($LOCALSCRATCH) is far better suited for this.
 In addition the parallel file system needs to serve all users, so